 There was a time when bystanders in most states were afraid to help strangers in need of care.
 They were afraid that they would later be sued by injured victims or their families if anything went wrong.
 And, that sometimes happened.

 For example, in California, a woman was sued for pulling her friend out of a wrecked car.
-The friend claimed that the rescuer increased the severity of her injury and filed a law suit against her for damages.
+The friend claimed that the rescuer increased the severity of her injury and filed a lawsuit against her for damages.
 The rescuer testified that she was afraid the car would catch on fire and kill her friend, so she pulled her out quickly.
 Even though the friend was acting as a Good Samaritan, at that time the law did not protect rescuers from liability.
 The law only protected those providing medical care.

 A Good Samaritan is a person who renders emergency aid to someone in need.
 To date, all 50 states have “Good Samaritan” laws designed to protect those, who provide emergency care to an injured person, from civil liability for their actions.

-In most states, this is true whether the aid given is medical care or rescue services as long as the Samaritan is not paid for the aid that was provided.
+In most states, this is true whether the aid given is medical care or rescue services as long as the samaritan is not paid for the aid that was provided.
 Even doctors and nurses and other medical ancillary care providers are protected under Georgia’s Good Samaritan statute.

 Those who are paid first responders, or who are rendering emergency aid for pay, are not protected under Good Samaritan laws.
 They are expected to do their jobs correctly and they have a legal duty to assist, so they are not considered Good Samaritans.
 If they are negligent in the performance of their job, the harmed individual may be able to collect damages.

-Georgia’s Good Samaritan Statute
+Georgia’s Good Samaritan Law

 Now, Georgia’s Good Samaritan law, protects anyone, including doctors and “any other person licensed to render ancillary serves…who in good faith renders emergency care at the scene of an accident or emergency,” who does not charge for these services.
 The person will not be held liable for their acts or omissions in providing the emergency care.
 Whether emergency care is applied “in good faith” is interpreted on a case to case basis.